znsio/specmatic-documentation/documentation/stubbing-jms.md

 # JMS Stubbing (Private Beta)

+The `specmatic-jms` module described in this document is currently in private beta.
+Please get in touch with us through the `Contact Us` form at https://specmatic.in if you'd like to try it out.

 ## Introduction

 Specmatic spins up an ActiveMQ server, and expects the system under test to use an ActiveMQ JMS client when running tests.
 This is both vendor-agnostic and easy to do, given that all JMS clients implement a Java JMS interface.